Interested in contributing?

 Meeting Schedule: As needed

-Board Size and Terms: Three members for three year terms
+Board Size and Terms: Five members for three year terms (Two members of the initial board will serve two years)

 Studies and advises the Town Board and other Town departments, boards and commissions on developing sound open space planning and assuring preservation of natural and scenic resources within the Town of New Castle.